 - Typically this means defending against a legal action and any related costs - such as court fees and legal advice.

-Many policies also cover the costs should you launch a legal action
+Many policies also cover the costs if you instigate legal action

-- claims made against former employees for breach of a restrictive covenant (eg to prevent local competition);
+- claims made against former employees for breach of a restrictive covenant (eg to prevent them poaching your clients)

 Standard cover usually includes most costs

-- For example, the costs, within limits, of employing solicitors (usually appointed by the insurer), barristers and expert witnesses, plus the court costs and related professional (eg accountancy) fees.
+- For example, the costs, within limits, of employing solicitors (usually appointed by the insurer), barristers and expert witnesses, plus court costs and related professional fees.

-- In civil (ie not criminal) law cases, your policy should also cover your opponent's legal costs if they are awarded against you.
+- In civil cases, your policy should also cover your opponent's legal costs if they are awarded against you.